You Don’t Need to Fit In to Belong – Practical Ways to Overcome Loneliness and Find Happiness

 And last, getting expert assistance from a therapist or counselor might help you get over your fear of being rejected.
 They can provide tools and strategies for building self-confidence and overcoming negative thought patterns.

-Might help to Heal your Emotion
+It might help to Heal your Emotion

 Recommended: How to Heal Yourself Emotionally: A Powerful 10-Step Guide